 During early experimentation, the focus was on mechanical wing designs meant to mimic bird and insect flight.
-The direction of the project changed when It was discovered that a propeller system mated to our unique cam design had more practicality and potential.
-One reason for this was the understanding that a rotating configuration can mimic a bird or insect wing without the momentum loss caused by the back and forth motion of flapping.
+This led to the discovery that a propeller system mated to our unique cam could replicate the thrust vectoring abilities of a bird or insect wing without some of their inherent limitations.
 The project evolved into the discovery of new types of vertical take-off and landing (VTOL) concepts and a unique counter measure for retreating blade stall in helicopters.

 Inventor and aviation enthusiast, Cary Zachary has over 20 years experience with new product development.
 He founded Blainjett Aviation in 2016 with the confidence that he had something significant to contribute to the aviation industry.
 He immediately began filing patents and building prototypes with the help of some local experts and long-time associates.